Fire and rescue services

 To stay safe:

 Tensions can rise in Northern Ireland from April to August.
-This worsens in the weeks leading up to 12 July.
-This is known as the 'Twelfth' or 'Orangemen's Day.
+This worsens in the weeks leading up to 12 July, also known as the 'Twelfth' or 'Orangemen's Day'.

 Be alert and aware of your surroundings and safeguard your belongings.
-Petty crime occurs across the UK, including muggings, pickpocketing and mobile phone theft.
+Petty crime, including muggings, pickpocketing and mobile phone theft, occurs across the UK.
 It happens more often in summer.

 Be alert to other criminal activities, including drink spiking and fraud.

-Violent crime such as muggings, knife crime and sexual assaults occur across the UK.
+Violent crimes such as muggings, knife crime and sexual assaults occur across the UK.

 To stay safe: